GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

     -DgeneratePom=true && \
     rm -rf lib

-You may adapt the script to use different JDBC drivers, if you want to connect to other databases.
+If you want to connect to other databases, you may adapt the script to use different JDBC drivers.

 ## Configure service account credentials